connxio/docs/docs/integrations/adapters/outbound/rest.md

 - **Retry on non-transient failures**: Retry on all errors, even those that are labeled as non-retryable.
 - **Failure Retry Interval Seconds**: Sets the interval in seconds for retries after batching error.
 This overrides the Cron and Polling interval on an error.
 Minimum value is 60 seconds.

+### Throttling

+This adapter supports Throttling.
+Throttling is an extension of Batch Processing that lets you control the scope of the sequential, semi-ordered delivery.
+Where standard batch processing slows down and orders delivery for a single adapter, throttling lets you group several adapters together so they share one ordered delivery pipeline and are slowed down as a group.

+This is useful when several adapters ultimately deliver to the same downstream system or share the same rate-limited resource (for example the same API host or the same security configuration).
+Without throttling, each adapter batches independently and CX may still overwhelm a shared receiver by delivering many adapters' batches in parallel.
+By correlating the delivery of multiple adapters into a single ordered stream, throttling ensures messages destined for a shared resource are delivered one after another rather than all at once.

+Like batch processing, throttling provides semi-ordered delivery.
+Ordering is not enforced from the inbound pipeline through the whole CX pipeline, but only on the throttled outbound step.
+Messages may arrive in any order, but are delivered one after another in an ordered fashion within their correlation group.

+#### How it works

+Throttling builds on the batching pipeline.
+The behavior is controlled by the Sequential Delivery Correlation Type, which decides the correlation key used to route messages into a shared Service Bus subscription on the outbound batch topic:

+As a message is processed through the CX pipeline, the engine determines the correlation key from the configured Sequential Delivery Correlation Type:
+Adapter (default): The message is keyed by the adapter's own id.
+Each adapter is throttled independently — this is equivalent to standard batch processing.
+Security Config: The message is keyed by the adapter's security configuration (its WebhookConnectionId).
+All adapters that share the same security configuration are delivered through the same ordered pipeline and throttled together.
+Integration: The message is keyed by the integration id.
+All REST/GraphQL adapters within the same integration are delivered through the same ordered pipeline and throttled together.
+Messages are routed to a single Service Bus subscription that corresponds to the correlation key, rather than to one subscription per adapter.
+The outbound engine scans that subscription each time the Polling Interval / Cron Expression hits and processes the messages one after the other.
+New batches are prevented from loading while the current one is being processed, so the entire correlation group is delivered sequentially.
+When Security Config or Integration correlation is used, delivery is driven by the polling interval (messages are delivered one after another on each interval) rather than by a per-adapter batch size, ensuring all adapters in the group are paced together.
+With Adapter correlation the configured Batch Size is used as before.
+If a message fails it is not marked as failing and added to the failure handling system until the current run has finished.
+Be aware that exceptionally large and long lasting groups may time out.
+When throttling is enabled, the same correlation also applies to acknowledgement messages, so acks are throttled together with their adapter group rather than being sent immediately.

+#### Configuring Throttling

+Sequential Delivery Correlation Type: Determines how messages are grouped for ordered, throttled delivery.
+Adapter: Throttle each adapter on its own (default — equivalent to plain batch processing).
+Security Config: Throttle all adapters that share the same security configuration together.
+Requires a security configuration (WebhookConnectionId) to be set on the adapter; if it is missing the message falls back to normal processing.
+Integration: Throttle all REST/GraphQL adapters in the integration together.
+Cron Expression / Polling Interval: Specifies how often the throttled group is scanned and delivered.
+Read more about the triggering interval here.
+Batch Size: The number of messages taken from the queue each interval.
+Used when the correlation type is Adapter; for Security Config and Integration correlation, delivery is paced by the interval instead.
+Note: Because Security Config and Integration correlation merge several adapters into one ordered stream, latency compounds across the whole group.
+Set the Cron Expression / Polling Interval accordingly to avoid very slow and large runs.
+The exact configuration that performs best for your scenario is only known by testing the endpoint with a diverse set of options.

 ### Advanced settings

 <div style={{maxWidth: '400px'}}>